 ʻĪao Valley State Park

 Don’t miss the chance to travel inland from your beachfront rental to visit ʻĪao Valley State Park.
 See the incredible rock features in this Central Maui park, including the famous ʻĪao Needle.
 Learn about the tribal history and legendary battle that occurred in the park.
+Be sure to bring your bug spray along with you, this is a tropical rainforest after all.
+Along your hike see Maui’s delicious mango trees as well as other fruiting plants.

-Explore the many trails that take you through forests shrouded in fog, past rushing streams and into lush valleys.
+Explore the many trails that take you through forests shrouded in fog, past rushing streams, and into lush valleys.